Skip to main content

 Build user-space consumer

-// User-space: Read from ring buffer
+// User-space: Read events from the ring buffer and display them

 static int handle_event(void *ctx, void *data, size_t len)